KyleMcMaster/payroll-processor/README.md

 # Payroll Processor

-Sample application similar to Workday or other HRIS systems where a list of employees and their payroll information would be available.
+Sample HRIS application where a list of employees and their payroll information would be available in report format.

 ## Build status